Sheet Pan Chicken with Rainbow Vegetables

 Sheet Pan Rainbow Chicken and Vegetables—Healthy Color on Your Plate!

-In addition to being good for you, a wide assortment of vegetables offers scrumptious variety, both in flavor and in texture!
-Here are the ones I included in today’s rainbow sheet pan chicken recipe:
+In addition to being good for you, a wide assortment of vegetables offers scrumptious variety, both in flavor and in texture.
+Here are the ones I included in today’s rainbow sheet pan dinner recipe:

 - Sweet Potatoes.
 Fiber, vitamin C, vitamin A, potassium, and SO MANY MORE.
 That lovely orange?
 It’s from beta-carotene, which is an antioxidant.